aws/aws-cdk/tools/decdk/README.md

 ### Supporting user-defined constructs

 deCDK can deconstruct APIs that adhere to the standards defined by __awslint__ and exposed through jsii (it reflects on the jsii type system).
 Technically, nothing prevents us from allowing users to "bring their own constructs" to decdk, but those requirements must be met.

+### Fully qualified type names

+As you might have observed, whenever users need to reference a type in deCDK templates they are required to reference the fully qualified name (e.g. `@aws-cdk/aws-s3.Bucket`).
+We can obvsiouly come up with a more concise way to reference these types, as long as it will be possible to deterministically translate back and forth.

 ### Misc